Desert monitor: Venom

 Although venom was once thought to be unique to snakes, Gila monsters, and beaded lizards, this is no longer the case.
-Monitor lizard bite wounds often suffer more than just laceration damage.
+Monitor lizard bite wounds often involve more than just laceration damage.
 These aftereffects of monitor bites were once thought to be due to oral bacteria alone, but recent studies have shown that venom glands are in the lower jaws of most if not all species.

 Degree of envenomation depends on how long the animal is able to bite down and chew on its target to work venom into the wound.
 Envenomation appears to induce a neurotoxic effect, causing immediate paralysis in rodents (but not birds).
 In humans, envenomation from the species causes nausea and vomiting, dizziness, muscle pain of eventually the entire body, accelerated heartbeat, complicated breathing, and diarrhea, with symptoms appearing after as little as 20 minutes but ending after around 24 hours, although itching of the bite area can potentially persist for two months at least.
 An unusual lack of inflammation has been noted.

 Along with assistance in immobilizing prey, the venom contains protease, which is known to cause blood clotting disorders, but also helps to digest food through breaking down proteins.
 Hyaluronidase within the venom has a similar digestive effect, increasing the production of digestive enzymes.